16.4 Kidneys

 Hormones other than renin are also produced and secreted by the kidneys.
 These include calcitriol and erythropoietin.

-• is secreted by the kidneys in response to low levels of calcium in the blood.
+• Calcitriol is secreted by the kidneys in response to low levels of calcium in the blood.
 This hormone stimulates uptake of calcium by the intestine, thus raising blood levels of calcium.

-• is secreted by the kidneys in response to low levels of oxygen in the blood.
-This hormone stimulates erythropoiesis, which is the production of in bone marrow.
+• Erythropoietin is secreted by the kidneys in response to low levels of oxygen in the blood.
+This hormone stimulates erythropoiesis, which is the production of erythrocytes in bone marrow.
 Extra red blood cells increase the level of oxygen carried in the blood.

 Feature: Human Biology in the News

-Kidney failure is a complication of common disorders including and .
+Kidney failure is a complication of common disorders including diabetes mellitus and hypertension.
 It is estimated that approximately 12.5% of Canadians have some form of kidney disease.
 If the disease is serious, the patient must either receive a donated kidney or have frequent hemodialysis, a medical procedure in which the blood is artificially filtered through a machine.
 Transplant generally results in better outcomes than hemodialysis, but demand for organs far outstrips the supply.
 The average time on the organ donation waitlist for a kidney is four years.
 There are over 3,000 Canadians on the wait list for a kidney transplant and some will die waiting for a kidney to become available.

 For the past decade, Dr. William Fissell, a kidney specialist at Vanderbilt University, has been working to create an implantable part-biological and part-artificial kidney.
 Using microchips like those used in computers, he has produced an artificial kidney small enough to implant in the patient’s body in place of the failed kidney.
 According to Dr. Fissell, the artificial kidney is “… a bio-hybrid device that can mimic a kidney to remove enough waste products, salt, and water to keep a patient off [hemo]dialysis.”